 The relationship between Adolf Hitler and Eva Braun is just as twisted as anything else about the Nazi dictator.
 Hitler and Braun were 23 years apart in age and began a relationship when she was only 17, which lasted until their deaths by suicide at the end of World War II.
-Their entire relationship was strange --Hitler wanted to portray a pure image of bieng married to Germany and shunned Eva when they were in public-- and their wedding was no exception.
+Their entire relationship was strange - Hitler wanted to portray a pure image of being married to Germany and shunned Eva when they were in public - and their wedding was no exception.

-Braun followed Hitler loyally for about 16 years, and he even compared her to his beloved dog, Blondi (on whom he tested his poison before using it on himself).
-In a perversion of the classic Romeo and Juliet love story, the newlyweds killed themselves mere hours after their wedding ceremony and were burned in the bunker, according to Hitler's last will and testament.
+Braun followed Hitler loyally for about 16 years, despite him showing greater affection for his dog, Blondi (on whom he tested his poison before using it on himself).
+In a perversion of the classic Romeo and Juliet love story, the newlyweds killed themselves the day after their wedding ceremony and were burned in their bunker, according to Hitler's last request.

 They Met When She Was 17 And He Was 40

 Eva Braun was a 17-year-old photographer's assistant when she became acquainted with Adolf Hitler.
 Braun had recently finished convent school, and was working for Hitler's official photographer.
-Their first date was to the opera.
-Only weeks after their first meeting, in 1929, Braun agreed to go with Hitler to his secluded mountain home.
-Not long after, she became his mistress.
+In 1929, the two went on a date to the opera.

-Braun Wasn't Allowed To Show Her Boyfriend Any Affection In Public Because Hitler Wanted His Female Followers To Find Him Appealing
+Braun Wasn't Allowed To Show Hitler Affection In Public Because He Wanted His Female Followers To Find Him Appealing

 Braun was by Hitler's side for 16 years - well, not really.
 Hitler was obsessed with crafting an image of someone married to his country, and couldn't let something like a loving relationship interfere.
 He also wanted to remain attractive to his female followers.

-Braun Was His Mistress For Sixteen Years Before They Married
+Braun Was Hitler's Mistress For 16 Years Before They Married